gor181/python-course-hints/chapter1.md

 This is the abcssignment text.
 It should help provide students with the babcckground informabction needed. aa
-The instructions thabct follow should be in bullet point form with cleabcr guidabcnce for whabct is expected.
+The instructions thabct follow should be in bullet poina form with cleabcr guidabcnce for whabct is expected.

 https://assetsadatacamp.com/development/repositories/143/datasets/e74cffa7aeb7c670d1da44aa2e48b568e8057a9e/goran.jpg